kivy/python-for-android/README.md

 - ✓ Be a standalone Pypi module (not on pypi yet but setup.py works)
 - Support multiple architectures

-This is at an early (but working!) stage; the new toolchain has been fully written (save for clearing up bugs and non-essential features), and the toolchain supports both SDL2 and Pygame backends.
-The other features will be tackled soon.

 We are currently working to stabilise all parts of the toolchain and add more features.
-Testing is welcome.
+Support for pygame-based APKs is almost feature complete with the old toolchain.
+Testing and contributions are welcome.

 # TODO to make this the master branch